 Cynthia K. Kellogg, MD, FAAP Cynthia K. Kellogg, MD, is an attending neonatologist at CHOP Newborn Care at St. Mary Medical Center.
 Areas of Expertise: Breast feeding and the use of human milk in the clinical setting, QI and Patient Safety Locations: CHOP Newborn Care at St. Mary Medical Center Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Cynthia Kellogg, MD, is attending neonatologist at University Medical Center of Princeton at Plainsboro.
 She also serves as clinical associate at the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Kellogg received her medical degree from Eastern Virginia Medical School in 1985.
 She completed her residency training in pediatrics at The Children's Hospital of the King's Daughters/Eastern Virginia Graduate School of Medicine.
 She went on to complete a clinical/research fellowship in neonatology at Tufts-New England Medical Center in Boston, MA.
 She began her career as a clinical neonatologist at a Level III NICU in suburban Philadelphia.
 Since 1998, she has provided clinical care in CHOP network NICUs.
 In 2001, she was appointed Medical Director at CHOP Newborn Care at Phoenixville Hospital where she developed services and provide newborn care to both well and sick newborns.
-Education and Training Medical SchoolMD - Eastern Virginia Medical School, Norfolk, VA InternshipPediatrics - Eastern Virginia Graduate School of Medicine, Norfolk, VA ResidencyPediatrics - Children's Hospital of King's Daughters, Norfolk, VA FellowshipNeonatal-Perinatal Medicine - Tufts-New England Medical Center, Boston, MA Boston Floating Hospital for Children Board CertificationNeonatal-Perinatal MedicinePediatrics Titles and Academic Titles Attending NeonatologistClinical Associate, Perelman School of Medicine at the University of Pennsylvania Departments and Services Division of Neonatology Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training Medical SchoolMD - Eastern Virginia Medical School, Norfolk, VA InternshipPediatrics - Eastern Virginia Graduate School of Medicine, Norfolk, VA ResidencyPediatrics - Children's Hospital of King's Daughters, Norfolk, VA FellowshipNeonatal-Perinatal Medicine - Tufts-New England Medical Center, Boston, MA Boston Floating Hospital for Children Board CertificationNeonatal-Perinatal MedicinePediatrics Titles and Academic Titles Attending NeonatologistClinical Associate, Perelman School of Medicine at the University of Pennsylvania Departments and Services Division of Neonatology Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.